DFHack/dfhack/docs/plugins/autolabor.rst

     :summary: Automatically manage dwarf labors.
     :tags: fort auto labors

+The ``autolabor`` command runs the plugin's *legacy* engine, which writes the labor matrix directly and bypasses the work detail system.
+The same plugin also provides the `labormanager` command, a modern engine that works through the work detail system instead.
+A third *monitor* mode watches the job board and shows task starvation warnings without managing labors at all.
+Only one mode can be active at a time;
+``autolabor mode [legacy|modern|monitor]`` or the overlay on the work details screen switches between them, and the selected mode persists across save/load.

 Autolabor attempts to keep as many dwarves as possible busy while allowing dwarves to specialize in specific skills.